Business Energy Comparison

 A commercial smart meter supplies data about how much energy your company uses.
 This can prevent inaccurate bills as suppliers will no longer need to rely on estimated costs.

-You may require a multi-site meter if your company is a large corporate entity and operates from multiple locations.
+You may require a multi-site meter to track business energy use if your company is a large corporate entity and operates from multiple locations.
 This can help you to manage your consumption more efficiently.

 Switching to get the best price for your business can become time-consuming and complicated if you are using different suppliers for different sites.
 This is especially the case when tariffs are due for renewal at different times.
 A multi-site meter means you are on one tariff with one bill across your sites.
-We can help you to compare suppliers and switch to get the most competitive deal possible for your multi-site meter.
+We can help you compare business energy quotes from suppliers and switch to get the most competitive deal possible for your multi-site meter.

 Corporate procurement is designed specifically to help larger businesses manage and maintain their energy.

-Because every contract is for a fixed amount of time, you're tied into the agreement until it expires and can't cancel or change it.
-The time frame will depend on your agreement, with 12 months being the minimum.
+Because every contract is for a fixed amount of time, you're tied to the business energy agreement until it expires, and you can't cancel or change it.
+The time frame will depend on your agreement, with 12 months usually being the minimum for business energy.
 Smaller businesses receive reminders about when their contract is due to expire.
 This is the point at which you can search for a cheaper deal.
 If you find a deal that you prefer with a different supplier, you can accept it and inform your existing supplier that you want to close your account.
-Once your contract expires, you will be sent a final bill to pay and may be asked to send a final meter reading.
+Once your business energy contract expires, you will be sent a final bill to pay and may be asked to send a final meter reading.

 A small business's average annual utility bill (gas and electricity) ranges from £2,700 to £4,300.
 For a micro business, this is £950 per year to £2,500, and £4,800 to £7,000+ on average for a medium business.

 There are certainly more commercial savings to be made with business energy rather than domestic or residential tariffs.
 Commercial contracts can last anything from 28 days to 5 years.
-During this time, your business is locked into the fixed term, meaning that, with suppliers chasing your business, there are opportunities to access cheap deals and make larger savings.
+During this time, your business is locked into the fixed term, meaning that, with suppliers chasing your business, there are opportunities, once your current business energy term has ended, to access cheap deals and make larger savings.

 Significant financial savings can be made by using a comparison service to compare energy for small business owners, which will compare deals on gas and electricity and make a switch that benefits their needs.
 Using a price comparison site can make this process even quicker and easier.